pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/projects/disk-manager/index.rst

 :Author: Mehmet Özdemir

-Disk Manager is a Pardus GUI application used for managing /etc/fstab file.
+Disk Manager is a Pardus GUI application used for managing automatic mount operations for your disks.
+It provides an easy interface to configure.
+You do configure how your disk partitions will be initialized at system startup.
-It provides an easy interface to set storage devices' mount settings.
-These settings are used at the system startup.
+Disks are integrated into system's file system with this configuration.
+So that you do not have to mount your disks manually again and again.
+Disk Manager also allows you to mount or unmount your disk partitions.

 Features
 --------